mdmosfikurrahman/springboot-rest-api-service/README.md

 For all secure endpoints, a JWT token obtained from the `/login` API must be included in the `Authorization` header as a Bearer token.

-### Example Postman Collection

-The complete list of available API endpoints can be found in the provided Postman collection: `SpringBoot Rest API Service.postman_collection.json`.

 ### Testing

 Run the following command to execute unit tests: